Lima is a sprawling city with a variety of public transport, but walking is also an option on the coast. Antonio Salinas L/Getty Images

 Though bus stops throughout the city are marked (look for blue signs that read paradero), there is no set bus schedule, nor maps dictating the routes of these buses.
 In other words, you will constantly have to ask locals which bus to get on, when to get off, and how much to pay.

-Given the confusion often caused by fares and schedules and the safety concerns for visitors on the older public buses, your best bet is to use the relatively new bus system, Corredor Azul.
+Given the confusion often caused by fares and schedules and the safety concerns for visitors on the older public buses, your better bet is to use the relatively new bus system, Corredor Azul.

 Unfortunately, the safer the bus system, the longer it takes to get from point A to point B. If you are in a hurry, take an alternative to the bus.

-Lima’s Metropolitano is a rapid-transit system that links 12 districts, including the more touristy neighborhoods.
+Lima’s Metropolitano is a rapid-transit system that links 12 districts, including the neighborhoods more popular with visitors.

 The first of its kind in Peru, the metro is a fleet of bi-articulated buses that run along the Paseo de la Republica expressway in its own designated lane – a great option for those based in districts such as Barranco or Miraflores who want to get to the historic center.

 Before you board, you'll need to purchase a rechargeable card (S5/$1.40) from any metro station, and then load it with credit.
-The fare is set at S2.50 ($0.69), no matter the route.
-You have to pay with cash.
+The fare is set no matter the route.
 Once you've loaded credit onto your card, simply swipe it at the turnstile and continue to your platform.

 Like subway stations, passengers await the bus at elevated platforms, and each station has a customer information booth.
-Check out the metro's comprehensive website for details on lines and stations.
+Check online for details on lines and stations.

 Taxi is by far the most expensive way to get around Lima but it can be good for traveling between districts.
 There are a lot of unlicensed taxis in the city.
 Official cabs should have a rectangular authorization sticker with the word SETAME on the upper left corner of the windshield.
 They may have yellow paint, too.